Industry members of ISAPP are part of a collaborative, innovation-focused community that helps advance probiotic and prebiotic science globally.

 WHY DO COMPANIES JOIN ISAPP?

 IAC members value their membership in ISAPP for many reasons:

-- IAC members become part of a collaborative group of industry and academic scientists with a common mission to advance the science of probiotics, prebiotics, and microbiomes.
+- IAC members become part of a collaborative group of industry and academic scientists with a common mission to advance the science of probiotics, prebiotics, postbiotics, synbiotics, and fermented foods.

 - IAC members can attend the ISAPP annual meeting, which is typically by-invitation-only.
-Each company can send up to two representatives to this vibrant annual event, which focuses on innovations in the science of probiotics, prebiotics, fermented foods, gut health, and microbiomes.
-The meeting combines plenary lectures; small, topical, discussion-based workshops; short, late breaking news talks; student posters; and ample opportunity to network with the top experts in the field.
-There is no cost for registration, but industry attendees must pay their own travel and accommodations.
+Each company can send up to two representatives to this vibrant annual event, which focuses on innovations in the science of probiotics, prebiotics, fermented foods, human and animal health, and microbiomes.
+The meeting combines plenary lectures; small, topical, discussion-based workshops; short, late breaking news talks; student presentations and posters; and ample opportunity to network with the top experts in the field.

 - IAC members can connect with ISAPP’s network of students and fellows to build relationships with some of the rising stars in related scientific fields.